This post may contain affiliate links. Please read our disclosure policy.

 Sugar cookies can be pretty sweet as it is, so I prefer to just add sprinkles.
 I have found that the best way to apply the sprinkles is BEFORE you put the dough on the cookie sheet.
-Scoop with a two tablespoon cookie scoop (like this one) and press into the sprinkles.
+Scoop with a two tablespoon cookie scoop and press into the sprinkles.
 Then release the dough from the scoop and turn it over onto the cookie sheet, pressing lightly.

 - 1 1/2 cups powdered sugar

 - 1 cup butter room temperature

-- 1 1/2 tsp vanilla
+- 1 1/2 teaspoon vanilla